Computational Analysis of Gender Depiction in the Comedias of Calder\'on de la Barca: Results

-From these cases, we can see that not only is the the model is able to predict the gender of characters with high accuracy, it is also able to detect cases where female characters are cross-dressing.
-Therefore, we can see that the social context of the characters has a large influence on predictions of the model.
-The model is still able to predict many of these cross-dressing characters as women, but with lower confidence, indicating the complexity of the characters - they are women and embody traditional female traits, while using cross-dressing as a means to transcend their social role as women and accomplish tasks in the public social sphere, wield power, and take agency of their own stories\parencite{woods2013female}.
+In any case, the model is still able to predict many of these cross-dressing characters as women, but with lower confidence, indicating the complexity of the characters -- they are women and embody traditional female traits, while using cross-dressing as a means to transcend their social role as women and accomplish tasks in the public social sphere, wield power, and take agency of their own stories (\cite{woods_2013}).